Optimal Transport Model Distributional Robustness

 \subsection{Experiment Setting on Bayesian Neural Networks}

-In our experiments, we trained Resnet10 and Resnet18 models using the Stochastic Gradient Variational Bayes (SGVB) approach.
-We employed the Adam optimizer with a learning rate of 0.001 and utilized a plateau schedule for training the models over 100 epochs.
-However, we observed that the SGVB approach yields poor performance when using different settings, which is challenging to scale up this approach effectively.
+In our experiments, we train Resnet10 and Resnet18 models using the Stochastic Gradient Variational Bayes (SGVB) approach.
+We employ the Adam optimizer with a learning rate of 0.001 and utilize a plateau schedule for training the models over 100 epochs.
+However, we observe that the SGVB approach yields poor performance when using different settings, which makes it challenging to scale this approach up effectively.